 For credit purposes, the expenditures are generally taken into account for the tax year in which the qualified rehabilitated building is placed in service.
-However, with certain exceptions. you may elect to take the expenditures into account for the tax year in which they were paid (or, for a self-rehabilitated building, when capitalized) if (a) the normal rehabilitation period for the building is at least 2 years, and (b) it is reasonable to expect that the building will be a qualified rehabilitated building when placed in service.
+However, with certain exceptions, you may elect to take the expenditures into account for the tax year in which they were paid (or, for a self-rehabilitated building, when capitalized) if (a) the normal rehabilitation period for the building is at least 2 years, and (b) it is reasonable to expect that the building will be a qualified rehabilitated building when placed in service.
 For details, see section 47(d).
 To make this election, check the box on line 11a.
-The credit, as a percent of expenditures paid or incurred during the tax year for any qualified rehabilitated building, depends on the type of structure and its location
+The credit, as a percent of expenditures paid or incurred during the tax year for any qualified rehabilitated building, depends on the type of structure and its location.

 Note.
-The credit is increased for qualified rehabilitated expenditures made on or after the applicable disaster date for qualified rehabilitated buildings or structures damaged or destroyed as a result of the severe storms, tornados, or flooding in the Midwestern disaster area.
-For details on the affected counties and the applicable disaster dates in the Midwestern disaster area, see Tables 1 and 2 in Publication 4492-B,

-Information for Affected Taxpayers in the Midwestern Disaster Areas
+The credit is increased for qualified rehabilitated expenditures made on or after the applicable disaster date and before 2012, for qualified rehabilitated buildings or structures damaged or destroyed as a result of the severe storms, tornados, or flooding in the Midwestern disaster area.
+For details on the affected counties and the applicable disaster dates in the Midwestern disaster area, see Tables 1 and 2 in Publication 4492-B, Information for Affected Taxpayers in the Midwestern Disaster Areas

-If the structure is Located Report on Line Other than a certified historic structure In the GO Zone 11e Other than a certified historic structure In the Midwestern disaster area 11f Other than a certified historic structure Elsewhere than in the GO Zone or Midwestern disaster area 11g Certified historic structure In the GO Zone 11h Certified historic structure In the Midwestern disaster area 11i Certified historic structure Elsewhere than in the GO Zone or Midwestern disaster area 11j
+If the structure Located Expenditures paid or incurred Report on Line Other than a Before 2012 11e certified historic structure In the GO Zone After 2011 11g Other than a In the Midwestern Before 2012 11f certified historic structure disaster area After 2011 11g Other than a certified historic structure Elsewhere than in the GO Zone or Midwestern disaster area During the measuring period 11g Certified historic structure In the GO Zone Before 2012 11h After 2011 11j Certified historic In the Midwestern disaster area Before 2012 11i structure After 2011 11j Certified historic structure Elsewhere than in the GO Zone or Midwestern disaster area During the measuring period 11j